Vegan soup is delicious and so easy to prepare..

 Slow-Cookers

 That said, an Instant Pot can function as a slow-cooker and so much more.
 So if you can afford an Instant Pot, buy one instead of a slow-cooker.
-If money is tight, however, go with a slow-cooker, as they sell for a fraction of the price of a comparably-sized Instant Pot.
+However, if money is tight, slow-cookers sell for a fraction of the price of comparably-sized Instant Pots.

-Crock-Pots are one of the most popular brands of slow-cooker.
-Even though it’s a trademark, many people use the term Crock-Pot to refer to any brand of slow-cooker.
+Crock-Pots are the best-known brand of slow-cooker.
+Even though it’s a trademark, people often use the term Crock-Pot to refer to any slow-cooker.
 I’ve owned Crock-Pots and competing brands, and they’re all of comparable quality.

-Slow cookers come in all sizes, and people often buy a model that’s much bigger than what the need.
-If you are cooking for just one or two people, seek out a slow-cooker with a capacity of just 1 to 1.5 quarts or liters.
-These units are better for small batches, require less space, and are easier to clean.
+Slow-cookers come in all sizes, and many people buy a model that’s far bigger than what they actually need.
+If you are cooking for just one or two people, buy a slow-cooker with a capacity of just 1 to 1.5 quarts or liters.
+These units consume less energy, require less space, and are easier to clean.

 No matter what type of slow-cooker you purchase, make sure it features removable stoneware.
 That’ll enable you to more easily and more thoroughly clean up after every batch.
 I also prefer a nice heavy glass lid to a cheap plastic lid, since I’m not a fan of scalding steam hitting plastic and than dribbling back down into my food.

-Not only are slow-cookers incredibly useful, they are also among the cheapest kitchen appliances you can buy—good units start at under $20.
-You can use a slow cooker for more than soups and stews.
+Not only are slow-cookers incredibly useful, they are also among the cheapest kitchen appliances.
+Good units start at under $20.
+They can cook more than just soups and stews.
 If you have some extra time, they’re excellent for oatmeal and other hot cereals.
-They’re also great for reheating casseroles—just be sure to add a little water first.
+They’re also ideal for reheating casseroles—just be sure to add a little water first.

 Immersion Blenders

-There’s one last cooking tool worthy of consideration for your soup making—an immersion blender.
-You dip these into your hot kettle of soup right before serving and blend some of the beans or vegetables.
+No matter what method you use to prepare your soup, you may wish to pick up an immersion blender.
+You dip these into your pot of soup right before serving, to quickly blend some of the beans or vegetables.
 This makes your broth creamy rather than watery and dramatically increases its flavor.
+Cleanup takes just seconds.

 Canned Soups and Soup Cups